Duality between Lagrangian and Legendrian invariants: Introduction

 \section{Introduction}

 In this introduction we first give an overview of our results.
 The overview starts with a review of well known counterparts of our constructions in algebraic topology.
 We then introduce our Legendrian and Lagrangian invariants in Sections \ref{ssec:partwrap} and \ref{ssec:infinteswrap}, respectively, and discuss the connection between them and applications thereof in Section \ref{ssec:connections}.
+Among these the most central role is played by the \emph{Chekanov-Eliashberg algebra with based loop space coefficients} denoted as $CE^*$.
+As we show, any other invariant can be obtained from $CE^*$ by algebraic manipulation.
 Finally, in Section \ref{ssec:Hopflink} we give detailed calculations of the invariants introduced in the simple yet illustrative example of the Legendrian Hopf link filled by two Lagrangian disks intersecting transversely in one point.

 The starting point for our study is a construction in classical topology.
 Consider the following augmented DG-algebras over a field $\mathbb{K}$ associated to a based, connected, topological space $(M,\mathrm{pt})$: